DavidOrchard/chatterbackbone/README.md

 Now, trying the reverse and rebasing github onto heroku...
 Works!
 But wait, how do you specify the commit?
 The rebase creates a new commit in the github branch with a new id.
 The solution is to give the commit a well defined message such as 'actual config data', and then use the naming in the rebase --onto, such as
-"git rebase --onto HEAD^{'/actual config data'}^ HEAD^{'/actual config data'}" I suggest combining these two rebase commands into one to make sure you do both.
+"git rebase --onto HEAD^{'/actual config data'}^ HEAD^{'/actual config data'}" I suggest combining these two rebase and the push commands into one to make sure you do both.

 Modularity and re-use across desktop/mobile is harder than it ought to be.
 Adding a /m/index.html and a different main.js as mobile-main.js has the result that the mobile specific code like mobile-main can't be in a separate directory because the js references in main are all off on the dir structure.
 Maybe there's a require.js equivalent of base href that can be passed in to a main?

 ####Salesforce
 Despite remote access points and examples, still takes a while

-Many examples, perhaps too many.

 the forcetk UI for doing the auth in a separate window then catching the reload URI seems broken.
 For now, I'll do it inline and live with the too lengthy url